Skip to content

 Setting Good Goals

 Bad goal: "All buildings should use solar panels to provide electricity."
-This locks in a specific technology.
+This locks in a specific technology and closes off alternatives.

-Better goal: "The neighborhood provides its own source of renewable energy."
-This allows solar panels but also other approaches.
+Better goal: "The neighborhood provides its own renewable energy."
+This allows solar panels and other approaches.

 System-level goal: "The neighborhood's energy system contributes to the resilience of the wider community."
-This opens the widest solution space.
+This opens the widest solution space and connects the object to its context.

-After the main goal is set, break it down into performance-based network and/or object goals.
+After the main goal is set, break it into performance-based network and object sub-goals.
 ELSI and the Network Parameters are good tools for formulating sub-goals and ensuring comprehensive coverage.
+A neighborhood project, for instance, might have sub-goals organized by ELSI4: Energy and Materials (close cycles, generate own energy, export surplus), Life (restore local biodiversity, connect ecological corridors), Society (strengthen community governance, create local employment), Individual (improve air quality, increase access to green space).

 Visioning